-The maximum sound pressure level of a microphone tells us the point at which a microphone will begin distorting due to the amount of sound pressure at its diaphragm.
+The maximum sound pressure level tells us the point at which a microphone will begin distorting due to the amount of sound pressure at its diaphragm.

-Although some dynamic mics will have a specified maximum sound pressure level rating, the max SPL of these mics is often so high that it isn’t listed (or is immeasurable).
+Although some dynamic mics will have a specified maximum sound pressure level rating, the max SPL is often so high that it isn't listed (or is immeasurable).

 Moving-coil dynamic microphones are very difficult to overload.
 Most dynamic mics do not even have a specified max SPL.
 The real max SPL values are generally so high they aren't practically attainable.